MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | *Editor* | Use the "Edit World" button if you are the [world owner, editor, or a tester](#editor-roles). | Yes, if you are the [owner or a editor](#editor-roles). | 1 |
 | *Preview* | Use the "Preview version" button on the [Creator Portal](https://horizon.meta.com/creator/), or using the Preview Configuration actions (send link to Meta Quest phone app, open in browser or copy preview url). | No | No limit |

 Preview instances mirror the same functionality as Published instance.
 The difference is that Preview instances will contain recent-unpublished edits of a world.
-Preview instances are not discoverables.
+Preview instances are not discoverable.

 ### Visitation Modes: Edit, Preview, and Publish